 |3.
 Start your Flight Training|

-Race City Flight Operations conducts several ground schools every year, both private pilot and instrument pilot, and these are in classroom lessons with a group of other students.
-For students who have a busy lifestyle, we offer an online ground school through Sporty’s that allows flexibility but still the same great content.
+Race City Flight Operations conducts several ground schools every year, both private pilot and instrument pilot, and these are in classroom lessons with a group of other students that will last for around two months.
+For students who have a busy lifestyle, we offer a weekend ground school that is all day for two weekends.
+No matter your goal and the hectic schedule you have, Race City Flight Operations can accommodate you!

 |4.
 Study, Practice and Learn|